 UCOL's New Zealand Certificate in Animal Care (Companion Animals) comprises 70 credits.

 To optimise chances of student success, 100% attendance is strongly recommended.
-This especially applies to practical courses where students may find it difficult to demonstrate competence if attendance has been intermittent.

 All students must be physically able to handle cats, dogs, rabbits and companion birds.